 • Polygonis an (abstract) interface with a concrete implementation Square

-• Polygon declares two properties, as model fields: sides (the number of sides) and longestSide (the length of the longest side of the polygon)
+• Polygon declares two properties, as model fields found in instances of that type: sides (the number of sides) and longestSide (the length of the longest side of the polygon)

-• There is an invariant limiting the length of the sides and another one saying that all polygons have at least 3 sides.
+• There is an invariant saying that all polygons have at least 3 sides.

-• There are two simple methods that return the values of sides and longestSide.
-These are pure (do not change anything).
+• There are two abstract methods that return the values of sides and longestSide.
+These are declared to be spec_pure (deterministic and do not change anything, as described in the section about calling methods in specifications).

-• The method twice doubles the size of the polygon.
+• The method half halves the size of the polygon:

-• It has an assigns clause saying what is modified.
+• It has an assigns clause saying what datagroups can be modified.

 • It has a postcondition saying what happens to the memory locations that are modified.